 AINW’s blood Residue Analysis Laboratory was established in 1990.
-The residue analysis laboratory has analyzed artifacts from: Arizona, Arkansas, California, Colorado, Florida, Idaho, Kentucky, Louisiana, Maryland, Mississippi, Missouri, Montana, Nevada, New Mexico, New York, North Dakota, Ohio, Oklahoma, Oregon, South Dakota, Texas, Utah, Washington, West Virginia, Wisconsin, and Wyoming.
-In addition, the residue analysis lab has analyzed international projects from British Columbia, Canada; Yucatan, Mexico; Jordan, and Peru.
+The residue analysis laboratory has analyzed artifacts from: Arizona, Arkansas, California, Colorado, Florida, Georgia, Illinois, Idaho, Kentucky, Louisiana, Maryland, Mississippi, Missouri, Montana, Nevada, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, South Carolina, South Dakota, Texas, Utah, Washington, West Virginia, Wisconsin, and Wyoming.
+In addition, the residue analysis lab has analyzed international projects from the United Arab Emirates, Belgium, British Columbia, and Ontario, Canada; Yucatan, Mexico; Jordan, Chile, and Peru.

 Residue Analysis Procedures